uadmin/uadmin-docs/dapi/disabled_functions.rst

 ---------------------
 `Back To Top`_

 APIDisabledAdd controls the data API's disabled for add commands.
+By default, APIDisabledAdd returns **false**.

 Type: